mojaloop/product-council/Cross Border Vision/Cross Border Vision.md

 scope for Mojaloop in a single country context, for example, voucher payments.

+<a id="Unique-cross-border-requirements"></a>
 # Unique cross-border IIPS requirements

 To achieve the Mojaloop goals and meet the use case requirements, a cross-border IIPS **must** design for

-Cross border clearing,
+- Cross border clearing,

-Cross border settlement,
+- Cross border settlement,

-Cross border addressing or addressing resolution,
+- Cross border addressing or addressing resolution,

-Cross border compliance screening,
+- Cross border compliance screening,

-Cross-border reporting and information queries.
+- Cross-border reporting and information queries.

 A cross-border IIPS **may or may not** design for

-Currency conversion from one jurisdictional currency to another, and entity(ies) type(s) that can support currency conversion (i.e., ‘Foreign Exchange Provider’),
+- Currency conversion from one jurisdictional currency to another, and entity(ies) type(s) that can support currency conversion (i.e., ‘Foreign Exchange Provider’),

-Harmonization or management of domestic IIPS differences (in a decentralized arrangement).
+- Harmonization or management of domestic IIPS differences (in a decentralized arrangement).

-A cross-border IIPS **supports the** implementation of
+A cross-border IIPS **supports** the implementation of

-Cross border fraud management.
+- Cross border fraud management.

+<a id="Mojaloop-designs"></a>
 # Mojaloop Design

 The remaining sections share Mojaloop cross-border design requirements to drive inclusivity.
-For additional detail (e.g., relevant API specs), please visit the Mojaloop repo on GitHub or reach out to a Mojaloop team member.
+For additional detail (such as the relevant API specs), please visit the Mojaloop repo on GitHub or reach out to a Mojaloop team member.

+<a id="Clearing"></a>
 # Mojaloop design: cross-border clearing

 1. The architecture applies Mojaloop clearing design choices to a